HHS/TANF-app/docs/PR Review/qasp-operational-checklist.md

 > *Acceptable Quality Level: Delivered code meets the acceptance criteria for each user story.
 Incomplete stories will be assessed and considered for inclusion in the next sprint.*

-How to check:

-+ [ ] Look up the acceptance criteria in the related issue
++ [ ] Look up the acceptance criteria in the related issue; paste ACs below in checklist format.
 + [ ] Check against the criteria:

-_Paste ACs below in checklist format._

 As Product Owner, @lfrohlich will decide if ACs are met.